Student Observations of Postsecondary Classroom Instruction

 Accessibility Challenges and Collaborative Feedback

-Extant research suggests that approximately ten percent of postsecondary students disclose that they have a disability.
-These students often benefit from accommodations that increase the accessibility of classroom instruction.
-For deaf students, of which approximately half enroll in postsecondary education and training, accessible classroom design is often provided through external services such as interpreters or speech to text providers.
-A more foundational approach to access, one based in Universal Design for Learning (UDL), seeks to engage students in learning by creating classroom spaces with accessibility integrated into the pedagogical approach.
-Realizing these goals, however, requires participation from one of the most valuable, yet underused, resources within educational institutions: the students themselves.
-To this end, this paper seeks to examine a student-faculty collaborative approach to increasing accessibility for deaf students in postsecondary classrooms.
-Results of this study suggest that observing students are able to provide concrete and constructive feedback on strategies to increase classroom accessibility.
-In addition, the collaborative nature of this approach provides opportunities for student feedback to faculty about improving pedagogical strategies.
+For deaf students, accessible classroom design is often provided through external services such as interpreters or speech-to-text providers.
+An approach based in Universal Design for Learning (UDL), though, seeks to engage students in learning by creating classroom spaces with accessibility integrated into the pedagogical approach.
+Realizing these goals requires participation from one of the most valuable, yet underused, resources: the students themselves.
+To that end, this paper examines a student-faculty collaborative approach to increasing accessibility for deaf students in postsecondary classrooms.
+Results of this study suggest that student observers are able to provide concrete and constructive feedback on strategies to increase classroom accessibility.